wiebecoding/coen-11/README.md

 # coen-11
-A complilation of code written for COEN 11 - Introduction to Advanced Programming in C
+A compilation of code written for COEN 11 - Introduction to Advanced Programming in C

 Lab 1 - Create a math game where you have to find the quotient of a two randomly generated numbers